 Humans talk with each other, dogs circle other dogs while sniffing to gather information, while birds use sounds.
 Have you ever wondered how spiders find and communicate with each other?

-This piece will explain how these six critters communicate with each other.
+This article will explain how these six critters communicate with each other.

 - Black widow spiders